MyCometG3/DLAB/README.md

 A wrapper swift package for Blackmagic DeckLinkAPI.framework.

 ### DLAB is the SPM version of DLAB frameworks.
-No API change.
+No API difference.

 Package DLAB contains two products.
 See DLABSandbox - sample SwiftUI application.